 The liturgical activity of the home is the liturgy of the hours because it need not be done in a church and does not need a priest participating in order to be valid, the lay office is sufficient.
 The ideal therefore is that the father leads the family in the liturgy of the hours, visibly and audibly.
 If this were to common practice, I believe it would help to reestablish prayer as something that men do and will promote a genuine, masculine fatherhood as well as encouraging vocations to the priesthood amongst boys through this masculine example of liturgical piety.

 Something that would help to reinforce this is a domestic shrine.
 This is a visible focus in the home for prayer and the Eastern practice of creating and icon corner is particularly good for this.
-(I have written about this in a posting called How to Make and Icon Corner and Create a Domestic Church.)
 I will never forget seeing an Orthodox family doing their night prayers in front of the icons.
 The father led the prayers and all sang together or took their turn singing their prayers in the simple but robust Eastern tones.
 What impressed me was how all the children right down to the youngest who was four, wanted to take their turns and emulate their father.
 At one point two of the children argued about whose turn it was and Dad had to come in and arbitrate!
 They had a small incense burner burning and several long slender orange ochre beeswax candles burning in front of the icons.
 Each stood in reverence, facing the icon corner, occasionally crossing themselves.
 All the senses and faculties, it seems were directed for prayer as part of and on behalf of the family.

 The families who have resolved to do this say to me that full family involvement is not always possible.
 It is inevitable that often family members will be too busy to join in and some will not want to.
 Nevertheless, the father resolved to make it clear that he was committing to regular prayer for the family and that all family members were invited at least to join in, so even if the prayer took place with only the father taking part, he was prepared to make that sacrifice on behalf of his family.
 And when the father is not with the family, for example if at work, he still strives to follow that liturgical rhythm of prayer and when does so, he does so on behalf of his family still.

-I am not a father, but when I pray the liturgy of the hours I do try to remember to think of myself as participating in some way on behalf of my family and the various social groups that I am a member of, including work.
-Through my personal relationships, those groups are present in the liturgy, to some degree, when I am.
+I am only recently a father, but even when I was single and I prayed the liturgy of the hours I tried to remember to think of myself as participating in some way on behalf of my wider family and the various social groups that I am a member of, including work.
+Through my personal relationships, and this is still the case, those groups are present in the liturgy, to some degree, when I am.
 It is one way I can emulate Our Lord by participating in His sacrifice, and make a sacrifice for those with whom I relate.
-My hope is that will play a small part in bringing God’s grace into these groups of people so that they might become communities supernaturally bound together in love.
+My hope is that will play a small part in bringing God's grace into these groups of people so that they might become communities supernaturally bound together in love.
 In my prayers, every morning, I consciously dedicate my liturgical activity to all those groups and with whom I am connected so I think of myself as representing my family, my friends, my work, the Church, social groups and so on, perhaps naming any individuals that are on my mind at that time. if, during the day I am not in a position to recite an hour, which can be often, I try mentally to mark the hour with a small prayer to maintain that sense of rhythm.

 Images: top two are both paintings of the Holy Family by Giuseppe Crespi painting around the 1700; below: the Nativity with God the Father and the Holy Ghost by Giambattista Pittoni, Italian, 17th century